mitchellfaulk/s2_python_interface/README.md

 The newly created wheel file(s) will be located inside of the `dist` subdirectory.

-## Install from the wheel
+## Install from the wheels

-Begin by checking which configuration(s) of wheel files your machine supports.
+Begin by checking which configuration(s) of wheels your machine supports using the following steps.

 Install `packaging`: